We live in a digital age and

 Our One-to-One Initiative

-- Manage multiple classes—Reuse existing announcements, assignments, or questions from another class.
-Share posts across multiple classes, and archive classes for future reference.
+- · Managing multiple classes—reusing existing announcements, assignments, and questions from another class.
+Sharing posts across multiple classes, and archiving classes for future reference.

 Support for Administrators:

-The infrastructure, wireless capability, and available physical devices have all been updated, upgraded, replaced, and/or improved.
-Our expectations are to prepare all learners for the technology challenges of the future with 21st Century Objectives; to integrate technology into our curriculum, utilizing real-time data and information by accessing greater and more accurate resources; and to meet all learners where they are and how they learn, with the focus on anytime, anyplace, any path, any pace ideals.
+The infrastructure, wireless capability, and available physical devices at the school have all been updated, upgraded, replaced, and/or improved.
+Our expectations are to prepare all learners for the technology challenges of the future by integrating technology into our curriculum, utilizing real-time data and information by accessing greater and more accurate resources; and meeting all learners where they are and how they learn, with the focus on anytime, anyplace, any path, any pace ideals.

-Our hopeful results are these: deeper relationships with students, increased student motivation and engagement, and increased student achievement.
+We hope to achieve deeper relationships with students, increased student motivation and engagement, and increased student achievement through this initiative.